Sha1rholder/ChiFiAgent/Purchasing Process and Fee Structure.md

 5. After receiving the shipping and agent fees, the agent records a shipping video and sends the item to the buyer.

-The agent fee for this method is 1.8% of the item price, with a minimum fee of \$9 and a maximum fee of \$69.
+The agent fee for this method is 2% of the item price, with a minimum fee of 69 rmb and a maximum fee of 489 rmb.

 # Payment Methods

 **Alipay** is the preferred payment method.
 Cross-border payment fee depends on the amount of the payment and your location (ususlly not much).
 You can ask the agent for payment QR code or tell the agent your Alipay account (phone number with country code) to receive a payment request.

-If you use **PayPal** for payment, you will be charged a 5% cross-border payment fee, but the funds will be transferred quickly.
+If you use **PayPal** for payment, you may be charged a 5% cross-border payment fee, but the funds will be transferred quickly.
 My PayPal account is [paypal.me/hqywygd](https://paypal.me/hqywygd).

-If you use a **bank card** for payment, you may be charged a flat fee of $9, with the exact rate varying depending on your bank.
+If you use a **bank card** for payment, you may be charged a flat fee with the exact rate varying depending on your bank.
 It usually takes a whole day for the funds to be transferred.
 The following is bank account information of the agent:

 ```
 Destination country: China